GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA

-The choices are: This is part of the four command line arguments: temperature $1/\beta$, bond dimension $D$, number of iterations, and the model name.
+The choices are: There are four command-line arguments: temperature $1/\beta$, bond dimension $D$, number of iterations, and the model.
+An example of execution is:~~\code{python 2dTRG.py 2.27 64 20 Ising}.
 Based on the model and the parameters, it constructs the initial tensor for the coarse-graining iterations to commence.
 It is straightforward to add other models or observables and make use of the basic CUDA setup presented here.
-In \TT, we have simplified the code for a non-expert to the extent that a single coarse-graining step which takes in a tensor and outputs transformed tensor and normalization factor is \code{23} lines long and can accomodate different architectures.
+In \TT, we have simplified the code for a non-expert to the extent that a single coarse-graining step which takes in a tensor and outputs transformed tensor and normalization factor is \code{23} lines long and can accommodate different architectures.
 We wrap all commands which can potentially make use of CUDA acceleration i.e., contractions etc. inside $\code{use\_cuda}$ conditional statement.
 We show this part of the code below: